Consistency of the mean and the principal components of spatially distributed functional data: Introduction

 \section{Introduction}

 This paper develops aspects of theory for functional data observed at spatial locations.
-The data consist of curves $X(\bs_k; t), \ t \in [0, T],$ observed at spatial points $\bs_1, \bs_2, \ldots, \bs_N$.
+The data consist of curves $X(\bs_k)=\{X(\bs_k; t), t \in[0, T]\}$, observed at spatial points $\bs_1, \bs_2, \ldots, \bs_N$.
 Such data structures are quite common, but often the spatial dependence and the spatial distribution of the points $\bs_k$ are not taken into account.
-A well--known example is the Canadian temperature and precipitation data used as a running example in \citetext{ramsay:silverman:2005}.
-The annual curves are available at 35 locations, some of which are quite close, and so the curves look very similar, others are very remote with notably different curves. \citetext{ramsay:silverman:2005} use the functional principal components and the functional linear model as exploratory tools.
-Another example of this type is the Australian rainfall data set, recently used by \citetext{delaigle:hall:2010}, which consists of daily rainfall measurements from 1840 to 1990 at 191 Australian weather stations.
-Due to the importance of such data structures it is useful to investigate when the commonly used techniques designed for iid functional data retain their consistency for spatially distributed data, and when they fail.
-We establish conditions for consistency, or lack thereof, for the functional mean and the functional principal components.
-Our conditions combine the spatial dependence of the curves $X(\bs_k; \cdot\ )$ and the distribution of the data locations $\bs_k$.
-It is hoped that the general framework we propose will be useful in the development of asymptotic arguments for statistical models involving spatial functional data.
+A well-known example is the Canadian temperature and precipitation data used in Ramsay and Silverman \cite{ramsay:silverman:2005}.
+The annual curves are available at 35 locations, some of which are quite close, and so the curves have very similar characteristics, others are very remote with notably different curves.

-An important example of data that fall into our framework are pollution curves: $X(\bs_k; t )$ is the concentration of a pollutant at time $t$ at location $\bs_k$.
-Data of this type were studied by \citetext{kaiser:2002}.
-A functional framework might be convenient because such data are typically available only at sparsely distributed time points $t_j$ which can be different at different locations.
-Another interesting example are snow water curves measured at several dozen locations in every state over many decades.
-Such data have been studied in the spatial framework, e.g. \citetext{carroll:1995} and \citetext{carroll:cressie:1996}, but useful insights can be gained by studying the whole curves reflecting the temporal dynamics.
-In many studies, $X(\bs_k; t )$ is the count at time $t$ of disease cases, where $\bs_k$ represents an average location in an areal model.